adito0/SFTP-RFC913/README.md

 ### Test cases:

-The server's directory by default is set to where the project folder is saved.
-This can be changed using the CDIR command which will be discussed later.
-However to check initial directory:
 #### Init
 Upon starting the client, the following should be visible if the client could not successfully make a socket.
 ```